Kinetic Interacting Particle Langevin Monte Carlo: Nonasymptotic Analysis

 \subsubsection{Concentration of the stationary measure}

-We are interested in the behaviour of the stationary measure of \ref{eq:KIPLD}.
 This is a non-standard underdamped Langevin diffusion, thus, we need to first identify the stationary measure of the system.
 Recall that we are only interested in $\theta$-marginal of this stationary measure and we denote it by $\pi_\Theta$.
-We first have the following proposition. \begin{proposition} Let $\pi_\Theta$ be the $\theta$-marginal of the stationary measure of the \ref{eq:KIPLD}.
+We first have the following proposition. \begin{proposition} Let $\pi_\Theta$ be the $\theta$-marginal of the stationary measure of the KIPLD.
 Then, we can write its density as

-where $\kappa(\theta) = - \log p_\theta(y)$. \end{proposition} \begin{proof} See Appendix~\ref{app:proofstationary}. \end{proof} This result shows that the \ref{eq:KIPLD} targets the right object: As $N$ grows, $\pi_\Theta$ will concentrate on the minimisers of $\kappa(\theta)$ by a classical result \cite{hwang1980laplace}.
+where $\kappa(\theta) = - \log p_\theta(y)$. \end{proposition} \begin{proof} See Appendix~\ref{app:proofstationary}. \end{proof} This result shows that the \gls*{kipld} targets the right object: as $N$ grows, $\pi_\Theta$ will concentrate on the minimisers of $\kappa(\theta)$ by a classical result \citep{hwang1980laplace}.
 This shows that the number of particles $N$ acts as an inverse temperature parameter in the underdamped diffusion.
-Since the minimiser of $\kappa(\theta)$ is the maximiser of $\log p_\theta(y)$, we can see that the stationary measure of the \ref{eq:KIPLD} is concentrating on the MMLE solution $\bar{\theta}_\star$.
-In particular, under the assumption \ref{assump:strongconvexity}, we have the following nonasymptotic concentration result. \begin{proposition} Under \ref{assump:strongconvexity}, the function $\theta \mapsto p_\theta(y)$ is $\mu$-strongly log concave.
+Since the minimiser of $\kappa(\theta)$ is the maximiser of $\log p_\theta(y)$, we can see that the stationary measure of the \gls*{kipld} is concentrating on the \gls*{mmle} solution $\bar{\theta}_\star$.
+In particular, under the assumption \ref{assump:strongconvexity}, we have the following nonasymptotic concentration result. \begin{proposition} Under \ref{assump:strongconvexity}, the function $\theta \mapsto p_\theta(y)$ is $\mu$-strongly log-concave.
 Furthermore, we have